FactSquared/acoustic-classification-segmentation/README.md

 Note: this was on a nuclear CPU, but no GPU.
 Also note: I still mostly hate Tensor, but I'll take it.

+H/T to Nicholas Graham for bringing this to the forefront, and dragging me into the '20s...

 # Acoustic Classification & Segmentation

 Simple audio segmenter to isolate speech portion out of audio streams.
 Uses a simple feedforward MLP for classification (implemented using `tensorflow`) and heuristic smoothing methods to increase the recall of speech segments.